Tuomo Kuusi and I have just posted our paper “Renormalization group and elliptic homogenization in high contrast” to the arXiv.

 Homogenization is then nothing but the convergence, under the RG flow, of the coarse-grained ellipticity contrast to one.
 The key point in the paper is the derivation of a finite difference inequality which upper bounds the rate at which the effective ellipticity contrast converges to one, as a function of log(scale).

 The reason why proving a theorem like this is hard is because the parameters in this finite difference inequality cannot depend on the ellipticity constants.
 Any dependence on ellipticity will be power-like, and any power-like dependence iterated across the scales results in exponential dependence.
-In this paper we manage to show that, if the “steps” in our finite difference inequality representing the gaps between two successive scales are logarithmically large in terms of the ellipticity contrast ratio (like n to n+ C\log^2 (\Lambda/\lambda) rather than n to n+C, where n represents the log of the scale), then we are able to obtain such an ellipticity-free estimate.
+In this paper we manage to show that, if the “steps” in our finite difference inequality representing the gaps between two successive scales are logarithmically large in terms of the ellipticity contrast ratio (like to rather than to , where represents the log of the scale), then we are able to obtain such an ellipticity-free estimate.

 Since our assumptions (coarse-grained ellipticity is bounded) are not stronger than our conclusions, we can iterate our analysis across an infinite number of scales, as is often required in RG arguments and like we have already demonstrated in the work with Ahmed.